at-aaims/sickle/README.md

     python uips-eval.py

-This will output two png images:
+This will output three `.png` images:

     scatter_maxent_downsampled.png
+    scatter_random_downsampled.png
     scatter_phasespace_downsampled.png

 These two images can be compared to compare the two methods.

-To cluster on 2D, change the following line in algorithms.py from:
+To cluster on 2D, change the following line in `algorithms.py` from:

     data = cv[timestep, :].reshape(-1, 1)